 There are few things better than the flavor of perfectly marbled, juicy, beefy steaks cooked over an open fire.
-This Campfire Grilled Tomahawk Steak gets a kiss of smoke from the flame that puts it over the top!
-Easier to make than you might think, light that campfire and make this hearty steak today!
+This grilled Tomahawk Steak Recipe gets a kiss of smoke from the flame that puts it over the top!
+Easier to make than you might think, so light that campfire and make this thick-cut steak today!

 - Girl Carnivore Ooomami Seasoning – Or your favorite steak seasoning.